QAPF diagram: Origin

 as fostered by Albert Streckeisen (whence their alternative name: Streckeisen diagrams).

-Geologists worldwide use the diagrams in classifying igneous, especially plutonic rocks.
+Geologists worldwide use the diagrams in classifying igneous rocks, especially plutonic rocks.

 Usage

 QAPF diagrams are mostly used to classify plutonic rocks (phaneritic rocks), and can be used to classify volcanic rocks (aphanitic rocks) if modal mineralogical compositions have been determined (for an example, see basalt).
-But QAPF diagrams are not used to classify pyroclastic rocks or volcanic rocks if modal mineralogical compositions are not determined; there the TAS classification (Total-Alkali-Silica) is used instead.
-TAS is also used if volcanic rock contains volcanic glass (such as obsidian).
+However, QAPF diagrams are not used to classify pyroclastic rocks or volcanic rocks if modal mineralogical compositions are not determined; there the TAS classification (Total-Alkali-Silica) is used instead.
+The TAS classification is also used if volcanic rock contains volcanic glass (such as obsidian).

 QAPF diagrams are not used if mafic minerals make up more than 90% of the rock composition (for example: peridotites and pyroxenites).
-Instead, an alternate triangle plot diagram is used; (see Streckeisen diagram, lower right.)
+Instead, an alternate triangle plot diagram is used (see Streckeisen diagram, lower right).

 An exact name can be given only if the mineralogical composition is established, which cannot be determined in the field.